sakura-yamanaka/sakura-yamanaka/README.md

 - Languages: Python, Stata
 - Skills: data analysis, data visualization, multiple linear regression

+:hearts: **Goals**
+- Learn how I can apply my python skills to my interests in public policy, social justice, and law
+- Grow more fluent in Python

+:books:**Current Projects**
+- In class we are currently working on creating a streamlit app!

 <!--
 **sakura-yamanaka/sakura-yamanaka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.